Grammarsalad/B_Kits/README.md

 Disadvantages:
 - The Skald casts -2 spells per spell level.
 That is, <PRO_HESHE> begins casting spells at 3rd level.
 - The Skald cannot perform Rally, Countersong or Fascinate.
-- The Skald cannot make use of magical items as the true bard.
+- The Skald does not make use of any thief skills.

 BATTLESONG: ?